peterbillhu/DFOn2DProveskites/README.md

 ## Google Notebook Tutorial

 To ensure the function of proposed algorithms, we provide a Google Notebook tutorial to show how to generate density fingerprint of a given unit cell and motif set.
+In the demonstration, we

 https://colab.research.google.com/drive/1vJKg6GXGYTCD2WQ33GOtdIGE7zOawEos?usp=sharing

+## References